noisegate/tonestack/README.md

 Use the teensy 3n + audio shield as tone controller/pre amp with PC as interface

+##Disclaimer
+This is work in progress, hobby project etc..

 ##Module with analog pots
 ![alt text][pcb]